szilard/benchm-ml/README.md

 Similar behavior can be observed in other *non-sparse* datasets, e.g. the [Higgs dataset](x1-data-higgs).
-Contact me (e.g. submit a [github issue](https://github.com/szilard/benchm-ml/issues)) if you have learning curves for linear vs non-linear models on other datasets.
+Contact me (e.g. submit a [github issue](https://github.com/szilard/benchm-ml/issues)) if you have learning curves for linear vs non-linear models on other datasets (dense or sparse).

-On the other hand, there is a certainly price for higher accuracy in terms of larger training (CPU) time.
+On the other hand, there is certainly a price for higher accuracy in terms of larger required training (CPU) time.

 Ultimately, there is a data size - algo (complexity) - cost (CPU time) - accuracy tradeoff (to be studied in more details later).
 Some quick results for H2O: